DecodeLM LogoDecodeLM

 Socratic by default

 The tutor asks questions before giving answers.
 Always.
-This is not a feature you can turn off — it is the product.
+This is not a feature you can turn off.
+It is the product.

 02